itte1/input-dt/README.md

 # Basic usage

-Import js and css files in advance.
+Import js and css files beforehand.
 This is an example of importing from a CDN.

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/input-dt@0.0.5/input-dt-min.css">
 <script type="module" src="https://cdn.jsdelivr.net/npm/input-dt@0.0.5/input-dt-min.js"></script>
 ```

-To begin, write an `input[type="text"]` tag and enclose it in a `input-dt` tag.
+To start, write an `input[type="text"]` tag and enclose it in an `input-dt` tag.
 You can optionally add attributes to the `input-dt` tag.

 Next, add the `input-dt` attribute to the `input[type="text"]`.